markusmoenig/Eldiron/docs/docs/builder_graph.md

 ## Primitives

-Builder scripts can emit object-style primitives such as `box` and `cylinder`.
+Builder scripts can emit object-style primitives such as `box`, `cylinder`, and procedural `planks`.

 These are useful for props and assemblies: